-Input Configuration At- Туре Meaning tribute bmp:monochrome_detect int If nonzero, try to detect when all palette entries are gray and pretend that it's a 1-channel image to allow the calling app to save memory and time (even though the BMP format does not actually support grayscale images per se.
-It is 1 by default, but by setting the hint to 0, you can disable this behavior. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by reading from memory rather than the file system.
+Input Configuration Attribute Type Meaning bmp:monochrome_detect int If nonzero, try to detect when all palette entries are gray and pretend that it's a 1-channel image to allow the calling app to save memory and time (even though the BMP format does not actually support grayscale images per se.
+It is 1 by default, but by setting the hint to 0, you can disable this behavior. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system.